Buy a vehicle (transfer licence)

 You will need to complete a Notification of change of ownership (Form MR9) with the seller as you both need to sign the form.

-The seller is required to submit the seller's copy (green) to us within 7 days and give the Purchaser's copy (red) to you.
+The seller is required to submit the seller's copy (blue) to us within 7 days and give the Purchaser's copy (red) to you.

 Note: If you choose to download a copy of the vehicle transfer form it will not be carbonated.
 The sellers copy and the purchasers copy must both be completed and signed by you and the seller.